 Do you bring on new staff to fulfill the vision?
 Do you make concessions in one area to invest more into the employer brand?
 The correct answer is neither.

-By using a comprehensive, all-in-one Brand Activation Management platform, such as BAM by Papirfly™, teams can streamline content production, coordinate resources quickly and deliver a compelling and consistent internal brand that retains team members longer.
+By using a comprehensive, all-in-one brand management platform, such as Papirfly, teams can streamline content production, coordinate resources quickly and deliver a compelling and consistent internal brand that retains team members longer.

-To do this, BAM features a suite of tools specifically built to enhance employer branding.
+To do this, our solution features a suite of tools specifically built to enhance employer branding.
 Some of these include:

 Custom templates empower your employees to create infinite on-brand assets quickly and easily.
 With this accessible software, even those with no design experience can build compelling collateral with absolute confidence and no risk of breaking with brand guidelines.